yoannisj/craft-starter/README.md

     cp .env.example .env
     ```

+3. Choose a database driver by changing the `COMPOSE_FILE` variable in your `.env` file:

+    - mysql: `COMPOSE_FILE=./docker-compose.yml:./services/mysql/docker-compose.override.yml`
+    - mariadb: `COMPOSE_FILE=./docker-compose.yml:./services/mariadb/docker-compose.override.yml`
+    - postgresql: `COMPOSE_FILE=./docker-compose.yml:./services/postgres/docker-compose.override.yml`

+    **Note**: the database specific docker-compose file will also override some of the environment variables populated in the php containers, so Craft CMS knows which database driver to use.

-3. Set the environment variables in the new `.env` file to your will using your favourite text editor
+4. Set the environment variables in the new `.env` file to your will using your favourite text editor

     You probably want to change the following environment variables